WenyiSun520/Cat-lender2.0/README.md

 ### Work need to be done:

+- SingleProfle with the pet's events showing below
 - Add notification to each days that has events
 - Beautify prtsprofile section and events section
 - allow user to edit pets profile and events